Olivier-Boudeville-EDF/Sim-Diasca/myriad/doc/Ceylan-Myriad-Layer-conditional-code-english.rst

 Note that, in this case, a given level of checking should include the one just below it (ex: ``more_involved_testing()`` should call ``basic_testing()``).

+Finally, if assertions are too limited (ex: because they lead to unused variables depending on a token being defined or not), using one of the ``cond_utils:if*`` primitives relying on two branches (one expression if a condition is true, another if not) should sufficient to overcome such issue.

 Usage Hints